radrich/richarmstrong.net/_posts/2024-04-05-rip-taptapkaboom.md

   - /learn/stupidly-simple-system-to-beat-procrastination
 signup_tag: Art
 ---
+{% include img.liquid img="img/taptapkaboom/ttkb-rich-transition.jpg" %}
 In a moment of clarity I knew I had to let go of the TapTapKaboom name.

+Things finally clicked into place.
+It felt like the universe gave me a break.

+I used to call myself TapTapKaboom.
+Then just branded my teaching stuff as TapTapKaboom.
+Now, it’s all me, Rich Armstrong.

 I needed to be authentic.

 TapTapKaboom is a brand name—an epic one.
 But it doesn’t make sense for what I’m doing.

-So.
-I shelving TapTapKaboom for a later adventure.
+So, I’ve shelved TapTapKaboom for a later adventure.
 Maybe to do with marketing or websites.

-Things finally clicked into place.
-It felt like the universe has given me a break.

 Now I’m an artist who helps other creatives.

-Me being me.
+Same vibes as TapTapKaboom.
+But me being me instead of a “big” brand.

+**Note:** the technical transition may take a while.